 Family Child Care Homes

 This site will help you understand any requirements, timelines, and the process for your family child care home to participate in the Test and Fix Water for Kids program.
-This site is for specifically for family child care homes.
-Information is also available for child care centers or schools.
+This site is specifically for family childcare homes.
+Information is also available for childcare centers or schools.

 Why is testing for lead important?

 Testing is the only way to know whether your water contains lead.
-You cannot see, taste or smell lead in drinking water.
-While exposure to lead can come from many sources, old or corroded lead plumbing or old brass fixtures can contribute to elevated lead levels in drinking water.
-Lead is associated with negative health effects that are especially harmful to young children.
+You cannot see, taste, or smell lead in drinking water.
+While exposure to lead can come from many sources, old or corroded lead plumbing or brass fixtures can contribute to elevated lead levels in drinking water.
+Lead is associated with adverse health effects, especially harmful to young children.

 What happens if I have high results?

-If the results of a drinking water test show a lead result of five parts per billion or higher, you must fix the problem to keep children from being exposed to elevated levels of lead in drinking water.
+Suppose a drinking water test results show a rounded lead result of five parts per billion or higher.
+In that case, the program will assist you with selecting the appropriate fix to keep children from being exposed to elevated levels of lead in drinking water.